Parker v. Brown

 Parker v.
 Brown, 317 U.S. 341 (1943), was a United States Supreme Court case on the scope of United States antitrust law.
 It held that actions taken by state governments were exempt from the scope of the Sherman Act.

-Facts

 The case was an appeal from a decree of a district court of three judges enjoining the enforcement, against the appellee, of a marketing program adopted pursuant to the California Agricultural Prorate Act.

-Significance
+The case led to the Parker immunity doctrine.
 The Supreme Court clarified its position in later judgments.